skokielibrary/spl-content/_content/mick/services--learning-labs--dml.markdown

 ##What are the Digital Media Labs?
 Our Digital Media Labs were created to help Skokie Library card holders create music, produce movies, edit images and designs, digitize records/VHS/images/etc., design websites, and much more.
+##Tutorials
+Links to tutorials - print or video here
 ##Adult Digital Media Lab
 ###Eqipment
 - Apple iMac desktops (4)